kalkidan-hub/Note_From_THM/complete beginner/Shells and Privilege Escalation/Privesc.md

 - a permission to a file that help it to run with the permission of it's owner group
 ### Exploiting writeable etc/passwd
 - It's simple really, if we have a writable `/etc/passwd` file, we can write a new line entry according to the above formula and create a new user!
 We add the password hash of our choice, and set the UID, GID and shell to root.
 Allowing us to log in as our own root user!
+### Exploiting path
+#### path
+- PATH is an environmental variable in Linux and Unix-like operating systems which specifies directories that hold executable programs.
+When the user runs any command in the terminal, it searches for executable files with the help of the PATH Variable in response to commands executed by a user.
+> Let's say we have an SUID binary.
+Running it, we can see that it’s calling the system shell to do a basic process like list processes with "ps".
+Unlike in our previous SUID example, in this situation we can't exploit it by supplying an argument for command injection, so what can we do to try and exploit this?

+>We can re-write the PATH variable to a location of our choosing!
+So when the SUID binary calls the system shell to run an executable, it runs one that we've written instead!

+>As with any SUID file, it will run this command with the same privileges as the owner of the SUID file!
+If this is root, using this method we can run whatever commands we like as root!